Peace & Justice

 - Global Parliament of Mayors (2016)

-Juergen Schurr, Head of Law and Policy at REDRESS “We have been amazed by the degree of professional support and encouragement we have received from the City of The Hague and its partners like WFIA.
+Juergen Schurr, Head of Law and Policy at REDRESS “We have been amazed by the degree of professional support and encouragement we have received from the City of The Hague and its partners like The Hague Business Agency.
 It underscores to us that we have made a great decision to join the vibrant international community in The Hague.”

-The Hague: the forefront in peace and justice
+The Hague: the forefront in peace & justice

 New technologies pave the way for innovations in the field of peace and justice.
 It is getting easier to share ideas and insights and to learn from data – like The Hague Humanity Hub.
 This provides a unique platform for inspiration, cooperation, and co-creation.
 It aims to become the world’s leading innovation space for peace and justice.
 The Hub will host corporations, small and large non-profits, international organisations such as UNOCHA, networks such as HumanityX (big data for peace and justice initiative) and the Dutch Coalition for Humanitarian Innovation.
 It functions as an accelerator for start-ups.
 A complete new venture is the establishment of a ‘The Hague Hearing Centre’, meant for commercial dispute resolution through mediation and arbitration.
 This new centre is proof of the ambition to stay in the forefront of this sector.